CidVonHighwind/6dofViewer/README.md

 Due to high memory usage, I am unable to generate high-resolution depth maps and am limited to images of approximately 1500×1500 pixels.

-Another issue is that the model only generates a displacement map for the left image.
-To generate a displacement map for the right image, I had to rotate the images and switch their order (essentially simulating a 180-degree rotation of the stereo camera).
-This approach works to some extent, but the generated displacement maps can have differences.
+Another issue is that the model only generates a disparity map for the left image.
+To generate a disparity map for the right image, I had to rotate the images and switch their order (essentially simulating a 180-degree rotation of the stereo camera).
+This approach works to some extent, but the generated disparity maps can have differences.

 Additionally, this model does not work on equirectangular images (used for VR180) and is limited to a smaller field of view than 180 degrees.